-The Group's financial liabilities include trade and other payables, accrued expenses, loans and other borrowings, and other liabilities.
-Loans and other borrowings consist of short-term bank loans, two-step loans, bonds and notes, long-term bank loans and obligations under finance leases.
+The Group's financial liabilities include trade and other payables, accrued expenses and interest-bearing loans and other borrowings, and other liabilities.
+Interest-bearing loans and other borrowings consist of short-term bank loans, two-step loans, bonds and notes, long-term bank loans and obligations under finance leases.